Phalcode/gamevault-docs/docs/intro.md

 ## What is Crackpipe

-Crackpipe is an open-source, decentralized, selfhosted and liberal alternative to Game Platforms and Launchers like Steam, Origin, Epic Games, GoG, etc. which allows you and your friends to play and track games that are **on a fileserver**.
+Crackpipe is a free, open-source, and decentralized gaming platform, offering an alternative to popular ones like Steam, Epic Games, and others.
+Unlike traditional platforms where you buy games, Crackpipe allows you and your friends to play and keep track of games stored on a file server.

-Think of Jellyfin, but for Videogames.
-You must provide the games.
-You can not buy games on Crackpipe.
+Think of it as Jellyfin, but for video games.
+You don't buy games on Crackpipe; instead, you bring your games from wherever you have them, and the platform organizes them for you.

-The Crackpipe ecosystem consists of a selfhostable NestJS Backend Application and one or more Windows Store App Clients.
+Crackpipe has two main components: a self-hosted NestJS Backend Application and one or more Windows Store App Clients.

-It was designed to work with "alternatively obtained" games such as DRM-free games.
-While Crackpipe can be used with cracked games, it does not encourage or condone piracy.
+It is intended to work with "alternatively obtained" games, like DRM-free games, instead of games from traditional platforms While Crackpipe can be used with cracked games, it does not promote or support piracy.

 ## Features

-Here is an overview of all core functions of Crackpipe
+Let's take a look at all the main functions of Crackpipe:

 ### Client Features

-- 🔎 Browse through your servers game collection
+- 🔎 Browse your server's game collection
-- 📥 Download games from your server securely
+- 📥 Securely download games from your server
-- 🎮 Launch the games and play them
+- 🎮 Launch and play games on your PC
-- ⏱️ Track your playtimes and progress (even if the server is offline)
+- ⏱️ Track playtimes and progress (even when the server is offline)
-- 👥 Compare your statistics and game progresses with other users on the server
+- 👥 Compare statistics and game progress with other users on the server
-- 🔒 Manage your Users and Games using a powerful Admin UI
+- 🔒 Manage users and games with a powerful Admin UI

 ### Server Features

-- ♻️ Automatically indexes games on the file system into a database
+- ♻️ Automatically index games from the file system into a database
-- 📚 Enriches the games with metadata like tags & genres and much more using RAWG API
+- 📚 Enhances games with metadata like tags, genres, and more using RAWG API
-- 📸 Uses Google Image Search to find beautiful box-arts for your library.
+- 📸 Use Google Image Search to find beautiful box art for your library
-- 👥 Multi User Authentication
+- 👥 Multi-User Authentication
-- 🔒 Role Based Access Control
+- 🔒 Role-Based Access Control
-- ⏱️ Keeps track of your users game progresses and state
+- ⏱️ Keep track of your users' game progress and state
 - 🚨 Health Monitoring and configurable Logging
-- 🔎 Full-Text-Search, Filters, Sorting, Pagination
+- 🔎 Full-Text Search, Filters, Sorting, Pagination
 - 🔌 Fully Documented API
 - ⚙️ Highly Configurable